Bob Dornan: Politics

 In 1994, during his final successful run for Congress, it was reported that Dornan's wife, Sallie, had made multiple allegations of domestic violence against him earlier in their marriage.
 In 1966, Dornan had been convicted of a domestic violence offense and sentenced to jail time; however, it was unclear whether his sentence had ever been served.
 After the allegations were made public, Sallie Dornan retracted them, stating that she had made false claims about her husband during a period when she was struggling with prescription drug addiction.
 The Dornans' five children asserted that their father had not been physically abusive.
 During the same campaign, Dornan had signs posted at polling places that warned voters in Spanish that they should be prepared to prove their citizenship in order to vote.
 The signs suggested that immigration officials would be present at the polls.
 The success of this action was believed to have kept enough Latino voters away from the polls to eke out a victory for Dornan against Mike Farber.

 In 1995, Dornan received a minor reprimand from the House for stating in a floor speech that President Bill Clinton had "given aid and comfort to the enemy" during the Vietnam War.

 Dornan was a dark horse candidate for president of the United States in 1996.
 In a GOP debate in Iowa on January 13, Dornan called Clinton a "criminal" and a "pathological liar".
 Dornan later dropped out of the presidential race and ran for reelection to his seat in the House; he was defeated by Democrat Loretta Sanchez by less than 1,000 votes.

 Following the narrow defeat, Dornan alleged that Sanchez's winning margin was provided by illegal voting from non-U.S. citizens.
 A thirteen-month House of Representatives investigation ensued, during which Sanchez was seated provisionally, pending the inquiry.
 A task force found 748 votes that had been cast illegally—624 from non-citizens in addition to 124 that had already been thrown out by California officials.
 This was not enough to overturn Sanchez's margin of victory and she was allowed to keep her seat.
 However, in consultation with the INS, the House committee identified 4,762 questionable registration affidavits.

+In September 1997, while his 1996 bid against Sanchez was still being contested, Dornan confronted then-Representative Bob Menendez on the House floor, using profanity and calling Menendez an "anti-Catholic coward".
+This encounter led to Menendez filing a resolution to bar Dornan from the House floor until the election was resolved, which passed by a vote of 289–65.